availproject/avail-light/README.md

 # RPC endpoint of a full node for proof queries, etc. (default: http://127.0.0.1:9933).
 full_node_rpc = ["http://127.0.0.1:9933"]
-# WebSocket endpoint of full node for subscribing to latest header, etc (default: ws://127.0.0.1:9944).
+# WebSocket endpoint of a full node for subscribing to the latest header, etc (default: ws://127.0.0.1:9944).
 full_node_ws = ["ws://127.0.0.1:9944"]
 # ID of application used to start application client.
 If app_id is not set, or set to 0, application client is not started (default: 0).
 app_id = 0